Our 2025-2026 Season

 About Us

 Life/Art Dance Ensemble received 501(c)3 status in March of 2009.
-The company was created, in part, to provide low-income senior citizens along the Front Range with the opportunity to experience live professional dance performances.
-This program, entitled Cultural Experiences for Seniors, has reached over 1,700 seniors since its inception.
-In 2010, the company began producing its own annual contemporary dance performances, collaborating with other artists to produce unique experiences in dance.
+The company was created, in part, to provide low-income older adults along the Front Range with the opportunity to experience live professional dance performances.
+This program, entitled "Cultural Experiences for Older Adults," has reached over 3,500 seniors since its inception.
+The company immediately began producing its own annual contemporary dance performances, collaborating with other artists to produce unique experiences in dance.
 Of note, Life/Art was approached in 2012 by composer Russell Podgorsek, who was eager to collaborate with professional dancers for an original piece.
 The resulting complete work from this collaboration was later accepted into the GAMMA-UT New Music Showcase at the University of Texas at Austin.
-This collaboration opened the door to many other fruitful connections, and Life/Art now creates two annual collaborative contemporary productions.
+This collaboration opened the door to many other fruitful connections, and Life/Art now produces two to three annual productions, unique in format and concept, including a dance haunted house and "Convergence," a shared showcase with a dozen other local dance companies.

 Life/Art has also been invited to perform in productions and at events throughout the state and abroad.
 Notable guest performances include the Denver Art Museum’s Dance on the Plaza event in 2016, the Botanic Garden’s SCFD Showcase (2016 - 2018), the City of Denver’s October 3rd, 2017 press conference, and the Denver Museum of Nature and Science’s DioramART exhibit for 2017’s “Night at the Museum,” as well as their 2018 "Dia del Nino."
 Life/Art was also represented at the Dairy Arts Center’s Women in Classical Music Soundscape concert, and in Prague at the American Music Festival in collaboration with Stratus Chamber Orchestra.
-In May of 2017, the Director of Life/Art was
+Life/Art also collaborated on the 7/20 Memorial's 10th anniversary remembrance event in 2022.
+In May of 2017, the Director of Life/Art was recognized as a 7everyday Hero.

 Inclusion Statement